A Rainbow in Deep Network Black Boxes: Rainbow networks

 \subsection{Rotations in random feature maps}

 We being by reviewing the properties of one-hidden layer random feature networks.
-We then prove that random weight fluctuations produce a random rotation of the hidden activation layer in the limit of infinite layer width.
-The rainbow network model will be obtained by applying this result at all layers of a deep network.
+We then prove that random weight fluctuations produce a random rotation of the hidden activations in the limit of infinite width (in a sense made precise in \Cref{th:convergence_shallow} below).
+The rainbow model will allow us to apply this result at all layers of a deep network in \Cref{sec:infinite_rainbow_kernel}.

-\paragraph{Random feature network.} A one-hidden layer network computes a hidden activation layer with a matrix $W$ of size $d_1 \times d_0$ and a pointwise non-linearity $\rho$:
+\paragraph{Random feature network.} A one-hidden layer network computes a hidden activation layer with a matrix $W$ of size $d_1 \times d_0$ and a pointwise non-linearity $\sigma$:

 We consider a random feature network \citep{rahimi-recht-random-features}.
 The rows of $W$, which contain the weights of different neurons, are independent and have the same probability distribution $\pi$: